chow1026/movieTrendTableauVisualization/README.md

-## DAND
+# Udacity Data Analyst NanoDegree - Data Visualization with Tableau

-## Synopsis
+## Summary

-This is a report for my final project of the Udacity DAND program.
-This project is about creating visualization using Tableau.
+This is the repo for the report generated for the Data Visualization with Tableau project.
+The project is a required course for the Udacity Data Analyst NanoDegree program.
+The actual visualization storyboard is posted here at [Tableau Public](https://public.tableau.com/profile/chow1026#!/vizhome/TableauProject_ml-latest-small_final/MovieLensMovieRatings).

+## Environment Requirements

+- Tableau Public
+- Tableau Desktop

+## Usage

+Not applicable

+## Contributing

+Not applicable.

+## Credits

+N/A

+## License

+N/A